Two suspects identified in shooting of 3-year-old girl in downtown Augusta

 Justin Mayes, left, and Jermaine Dixon, right

-Two suspects from Aiken County have been identified in a dispute that led to the shooting of a three-year-old girl early Sunday in Downtown Augusta.
+A suspect from Aiken County has been identified in a dispute that led to the shooting of a three-year-old girl early Sunday in downtown Augusta.

-The investigation identified Justin Mayes of Beech Island and Jermaine Dixon of Graniteville as the primary suspects.
-Authorities believe the shooting was connected to a dispute inside a local club, with the suspects involved in the altercation walking toward Ellis Street when the shots were fired.
+The investigation identified Jermaine Dixon of Graniteville as the primary suspect.
+Authorities believe the shooting was connected to a dispute inside a local club, with at least two suspects involved in the altercation walking toward Ellis Street when the shots were fired.

 Warrants for aggravated assault and criminal damage to property were issued for Dixon on Wednesday.
 Dixon was arrested during a traffic stop Wednesday night in Graniteville on a drug charge and is now being held for the Richmond County charges.